 Hi!
 I am Dr. Zul A. Castro, and I am a newly graduated veterinarian primarily focused on Small Animal (dogs and cats) General Practice.
 I was born in Hartford, Connecticut, and raised in Puerto Rico for several years, where I learned to read, write and speak in Spanish, before moving back to the United States.
 After my childhood in Connecticut, I moved to Tampa, Florida, and have loved living here for the past 15 years.
 Shortly after moving to Florida, I began working in small animal practice as a volunteer.
 A year later, I was offered a job as a veterinary assistant and went on to work for 10 years in that practice as a technician and receptionist.
 I attended the University of South Florida and graduated in 2014 with a Bachelor's Degree in Biology and a concentration in Integrative Animal Biology.

 In 2015, I was accepted into St. George’s University, School of Veterinary Medicine located in Grenada, West Indies.
 During my free time in Grenada, I enjoyed the beach and going on beautiful hiking trips whenever possible.
-During this time, I also assisted in publishing an Animal Welfare and Behavior paper based around a workshop which would help veterinary students learn hands-on how to work in behavioral medicine.
+During this time, I also assisted in publishing an Animal Welfare and Behavior paper based around a workshop that would help veterinary students learn hands-on how to work in behavioral medicine.
 I completed my clinical year at the University of Missouri, College of Veterinary Medicine, and graduated in June of 2019.
-My major professional interests are surgery, imaging (radiology and ultrasound), oncology and emergency medicine.
+My major professional interests are surgery, imaging (radiology and ultrasound), oncology, and emergency medicine.
 During my free time, I love spending time with my family, dog (Kota) and cat (Catniss), traveling around the world, salsa dancing, and hiking.